Homelessness: Health impacts of extreme weather events

 People experiencing homelessness are at a significantly increased risk of the effects of extreme weather events.
 Such weather events include extreme heat and cold, floods, storm surges, heavy rain, and droughts.
 While there are many contributing factors to these events, climate change is driving an increasing frequency and intensity of these events.
 The homeless population is considerably more vulnerable to these weather events, due to their higher rates of chronic disease, and lower socioeconomic status.
 Despite having a minimal carbon footprint, homeless people, unfortunately, experience a disproportionate burden of the effects of climate change.

 Homeless persons have increased vulnerability to extreme weather events for many reasons.
 They are disadvantaged in most social determinants of health, including lack of housing and access to adequate food and water, reduced access to health care, and difficulty in maintaining health care.
 They have significantly higher rates of chronic disease including respiratory disease and infections, gastrointestinal disease, musculoskeletal problems, and mental health disease.
 In fact, self-reported rates of respiratory diseases (including asthma, chronic bronchitis, and emphysema) are double that of the general population.

 The homeless population often lives in higher-risk urban areas, with increased exposure and little protection from the elements.
 They also have limited access to clean drinking water and other methods of cooling down.
 The built environment in urban areas also contributes to the "heat island effect", the phenomenon whereby cities experience higher temperatures due to the predominance of dark, paved surfaces, and lack of vegetation.
 Homeless populations are often excluded from disaster planning efforts, further increasing their vulnerability when these events occur.
 Without the means to escape extreme temperatures and seek proper shelter, and cooling or warming resources, homeless people are often left to suffer the brunt of the extreme weather.

 The health effects that result from extreme weather include exacerbation of chronic diseases and acute illnesses.
 Pre-existing conditions can be greatly exacerbated by extreme heat and cold, including cardiovascular, respiratory, skin, and renal disease, often resulting in higher morbidity and mortality during extreme weather.
 Acute conditions such as sunburn, dehydration, heat stroke, and allergic reactions are also common.
 In addition, a rise in insect bites can lead to vector-borne infections.

 Mental health conditions can also be impacted by extreme weather events as a result of lack of sleep, increased alcohol consumption, reduced access to resources, and reduced ability to adjust to environmental changes.
-In fact, pre-existing psychiatric illness has been shown to triple the risk of death from extreme heat.
+Pre-existing psychiatric illness has been shown to triple the risk of death from extreme heat.
 Overall, extreme weather events appear to have a "magnifying effect" in exacerbating the underlying prevalent mental and physical health conditions of homeless populations.